th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 ## `GetMinOneHP(oObject)` - Routine 715

 - `715.
 GetMinOneHP`
-- Checks to see if oObject has the MinOneHP Flag set on them.
+- Checks to see if oObject has the MinOneHP [flag](GFF-File-Format#data-types) set on them.

 - `oObject`: object